auto-d/behave/README.md

 ### Check references

-Local and HTTP reference checks are opt-in:
+External references help keep your behavior specifications compact, but can introduce new sources of instability.
+Local and HTTP reference checks are supported but are opt-in:

 ```sh
 $ python3 behave.py --check-references behavior.md